Anchor links to the specific schedules

 Do you wish that you had more genuine desire to go to lecture, read your assignments, practice your problems?
 Are you not sure what you’re doing here?
 Come to this workshop to • take a motivation inventory to consider your different motivational styles; • explore your emerging life-vision with the Master Student Goal-Setting Exercise; • share, learn, and select methods for bending your classes to your will.
 Come to this workshop to get in touch with what you want so you can properly seize the opportunities around you.
 Prepare to have your perspective shifted.
 All experience-levels welcome.

-| Code | Date | Time |
+Code Date Time

 Reading Efficiency

 Is the reading too much?
 Too difficult to understand, remember, or finish?
 Do you not know what you’re supposed to be getting out of it?
-Come to this workshop to • participate in a guided course-communications analysis to figure out why you are reading, • practice reading by layers to fulfil course purposes efficiently, • share, learn, and create your own note-taking protocols that set up distributed review.
+Come to this workshop to • participate in a guided course-communications analysis to figure out why you are reading, • practice reading by layers to fulfill course purposes efficiently, • share, learn, and create your own note-taking protocols that set up distributed review.
 Stop feeling bogged down by all those words by handling them purposefully.
 Be prepared to wind up liking them more.
 All experience-levels welcome.

-| Code | Date | Time |
+Code Date Time

 Test Readiness